 • Avoided unnecessary stress, delays, and follow-up for at-risk users

-Government processes aren’t hard because people lack capability — they’re hard because the rules are invisible.
+Government processes are hard because the rules are hidden..

 • Most concession failures happened before submission, due to unseen eligibility constraints